At least 21 dead in Memorial Day weekend storms that devastated several US states

 To follow the progress of the storm system, see The Associated Press Tornado Tracker.

 Schreiner reported from Louisville, Kentucky.
-Associated Press reporter Jeffrey Collins in Columbia, South Carolina, contributed to this report.
+Associated Press reporters Acacia Coronado in Austin, Texas, and Jeffrey Collins in Columbia, South Carolina, contributed to this report.

 Credit: AP